Top 10 Tourist Attractions in Hyderabad to Explore

 Question: What is the famous thing about Hyderabad?

-Answer: Hyderabad is the city of mosques, temples and churches.
+Answer: Hyderabad is the city of mosques, temples, and churches.
 The ancient city is a combination of rich culture and multi ethnic population.
-Hyderabad’s importance in India as a business destination cannot be overemphasized as some of the prime public companies base their operations here.
+Hyderabad’s importance in India as a business destination cannot be overemphasized, as some of the prime public companies base their operations here.
 Hyderabad is fast becoming an IT hub and thus is a good place for foreign businessmen to expand their business into the Indian subcontinent.

 Question: Is 2 days enough for Hyderabad?

 Answer: Based on the data collected, we believe that 2 days is enough to visit Hyderabad.
-However, one can still add some more time and explore places such as Golkonda, Ramoji Film City and NTTD in Telangana, or Warangal and surroundings in Andhra Pradesh.
+However, one can still add some more time and explore places such as Golkonda, Ramoji Film City, and NTTD in Telangana, or Warangal and its surroundings in Andhra Pradesh.
 On an overwhelming scale, people are generally positive about the city.

 Question: Is there any beach near Hyderabad?